Marisa Jordan: North Carolina Courage

 The North Carolina Courage selected Jordan with the 45th overall pick in the fourth round of the 2022 NWSL Draft.
-She was signed to a one-year contract with an option for an additional year, which was exercised.
-Following the 2023 season, she extended her contract for another two years but had yet to make an appearance behind Casey Murphy and Katelyn Rowland.
+She was signed to an initial one-year contract with a one-year option, which was exercised following her rookie season.
+On November 17, 2023, she signed a two-year contract extension with the Courage, despite not yet having debuted as the third-stringer behind Casey Murphy and Katelyn Rowland.